 In 1991 computers were introduced with Word Perfect 5.1.for DOS as the main application for transcription.
-In 2007 the department migrated from Word Perfect to Microsoft Word 2007.
+In 2007 the Department migrated from Word Perfect to Microsoft Word 2007.
 Currently, there is a digital recording system installed.

-Core Function of Hansard
+Core Function of the Directorate of Hansard and Audio Services